TadasBaltrusaitis/CLM-framework/Readme.txt

 run_demo_videos - runs CLNF on some sample videos that come with the code (some taken from the Youtube celebrity dataset)

+feature_extraction_demo.m - Running the FeatureExtraction project, it demonstrates how to specify parameters for extracting a number of features from videos and how to read those features into Matlab.

 -------- Command line parameters for video (SimpleCLM) --------------------------

 Parameters for input (if nothing is specified attempts to read from a webcam with default values)